Pennsylvania Supreme Court rules for warrantless vehicle searches

 “To provide greater uniformity in the assessment of individual cases and more consistency with regard to the admissibility of the fruits of vehicular searches based on probable cause, a more easily applied rule — such as that of the federal automobile exception — is called for,” reads McCaffery's statement in the report.

 The decision arose after an evidence suppression effort by Shiem Gary, who was stopped in 2010 by Philadelphia police on a potential window tint violation.
 The officer reported an odor of marijuana emanating from Gary's SUV and 2 pounds of the drug were found under the hood of the vehicle.
 Gary challenged the legitimacy of the search and won in the state Superior Court.

 Justices Debra McCloskey Todd and Max Baer voted against.

-“Our Court, by adopting the diluted federal automobile exception and sanctioning the search of Appellee's vehicle under Article 1, Section 8, based solely on the officer's determination of probable cause, has eviscerated the strong privacy protections that amendment affords the people of pennsylvania in their automobiles,” reads Todd's dissenting opinon statement.
+“Our Court, by adopting the diluted federal automobile exception and sanctioning the search of Appellee's vehicle under Article 1, Section 8, based solely on the officer's determination of probable cause, has eviscerated the strong privacy protections that amendment affords the people of Pennsylvania in their automobiles,” reads Todd's dissenting opinion statement.
 “By so doing, our Court heedlessly contravenes over 225 years of unyielding protection against unreasonable search and seizure which our people have enjoyed as their birthright.”